-In Tulum the sky is under the sea
+In Tulum the sky is under the sea!

 Things to do in Tulum and around

-- Grand cenote – It is a cenotes inside the cave, don’t forget your snorkeling equipment.
-Entrance fee is 180, the locker is 30.
+- Grand Cenote – It is a cenote inside a cave.
+Don’t forget your snorkeling equipment.
+Entrance fee is 180 pesos (~US $9), a locker is 30 (US $1.50)

 - Practice yoga

 If you want to go to Tulum on a day trip only, you can visit it together with Dos Ojos Cenote if you book this tour (you can choose your departing location – Cancun, Playa del Carmen, etc.).

 As I mentioned, the main activity to do in Tulum is enjoying the crystal blue water and the white sand beaches which are among the best beaches on the Mexican Riviera.
 Here I have seen some of the most beautiful beaches in my life that I can only compare to some parts or Langkawi in Malaysia.

 You can stay in the actual city of Tulum and it will be much cheaper, but keep in mind that it is about 15 mins away to the beach by car.